beebmx/kirby-pay/docs/api/resource.md

 - params: (int `$page` = 1, int `$perPage` = 10)
 - returns: `Resource`

-Paginate elements int the resource.
+Paginate elements in the resource.

 Returns an instance of the resource.